-Grab Some Lunch At New York-New York Or MGM Grand
+Grab Lunch at New York-New York or MGM Grand

-When you are ready for lunch, use the elevated crosswalk from the Excalibur to get to the New York-New York Hotel.
-This hotel looks more like a movie set than the actual streets of New York City, but it has some great “close to authentic” food options.
+When we were ready for lunch, we used the elevated crosswalk from the Excalibur to get to the New York-New York Hotel.
+It looked more like a movie set than a hotel or the streets of New York City, but it has some great food options.

-In the Village Street Eateries give Greenberg’s Deli a try.
-The sandwiches are a little pricey, but large enough to share.
-We also enjoyed Sirrico’s Pizza, just across from the deli.
+In the Village Street Eateries, I gave Greenberg’s Deli a try.
+The sandwiches were a little pricey, but large enough to share.
+We also enjoyed Sirrico’s Pizza, across from the deli.

-Alternatively, cross the street again for MGM Grand, where the Tap Sports Bar delivers big flavors in a casual atmosphere.
+Alternatively, you can cross the street for the MGM Grand, where the Tap Sports Bar delivers big flavors in a casual atmosphere.
 Wolfgang Puck’s Bar & Grill is also a good choice if you want something a little more refined.